iserk/student_events/README.md

 ## 2. Technologies
 - Python 3.12+
-- Django 5+
+- Django 5
-- SQLite (for development)
-- PostgreSQL (for production)
+- PostgreSQL
 - Bootstrap 5
 - Redis (for caching and session storage)
+- Gunicorn (for production)
-- Nginx (for serving static files and reverse proxy)
+- Nginx (for serving static files and reverse proxy in production)

 ## 3. Installation